-- (c) Chateau Changyu is a Sino-foreign joint venture established by the Company and a foreign investor, accounting for 70% of Changyu Chateau's equity interest.
+- (a) Chateau Changyu is a Sino-foreign joint venture established by the Company and a foreign investor, accounting for 70% of Changyu Chateau's equity interest.
 Through agreement arrangement, the Company has the full power to control Changyu Chateau's strategic operating, investing and financing policies.
-The agreement arrangement will be terminated on 31 December 2022. - (d) AFIP is a limited liability company established by Yantai Dean and Beijing Qinglang.
+The agreement arrangement is terminated on 31 December 2022. - (b) AFIP is a limited liability company established by Yantai Dean and Beijing Qinglang.
 In June 2019, Yantai Dean transferred 1.31% of its equity to Yantai Changyu.
 After the equity change, the Company holds 91.53% of its equity.
 Through agreement arrangement, the Company has the full power to control AFIP's strategic operating, investing and financing policies.
-The agreement arrangement will be terminated on 2 September 2024. - (e) Golden Icewine Valley is a Sino-foreign joint venture established by the Company and a foreign investor, accounting for 51% of Golden Icewine Valley's equity interest.
-Through agreement arrangement, the Company has the full power to control Golden Icewine Valley's strategic operating, investing and financing policies.
-The agreement arrangement will be terminated on 31 December 2021. - (f) R&D Centre is a joint venture established by the Company and CADF, accounting for 85.32% of R&D Centre's equity interest.
+The agreement arrangement will be terminated on 2 September 2024. - (c) R&D Centre is a joint venture established by the Company and CADF, accounting for 88.65% of R&D Centre's equity interest.
 Through agreement arrangement in Note V. 28, the Company has the full power to control R&D Centre's strategic operating, investing and financing policies.
 The agreement arrangement will be terminated on 28 February 2025.
-As at 31 December 2021, remaining investment of CADF accounts for 14.68% of the registered capital.
+As at 31 December 2021, remaining investment of CADF accounts for 11.53% of the registered capital.